KahHan19/Neural-Transformer-for-Video-Sign-Language-Generation/README.md

     - Counter_embedding: Add Counter Values in the skeleton keypoints estimates

     - DWPose_RTMB: This is the rtmlib from Jiang, Tao (https://github.com/Tau-J/rtmlib) This part of the code is to perform DWPose and draw the skeletal keypoints for the poses.
-Do know that the code was also changed to make it compatible with the assingment ).
+Do know that the code was also changed to make it compatible with the assingment.

     - Progressive Transformer: Adjusted version of Ben Saunders Progressive Transformer to make it DWPose compatible